 Age & Ability Friendly Communities

 An age and ability friendly city adapts its structures and services to be accessible to persons with varying needs and capacities.
-The City of New Westminster is committed to creating an age and ability friendly city, encouraging active aging and inclusion by optimizing opportunities for health, participation and security.
+The City of New Westminster is committed to creating an age and ability friendly city, encouraging active ageing and inclusion by optimizing opportunities for health, participation and security.

 In August 2016, the City was approached by the University of British Columbia’s School of Community and Regional Planning (SCARP) as to its interest in participating in a Studio Project.
 The City submitted several ideas, one of which was the development of an Age-Friendly Community (City) Strategy.
 This idea was selected and City staff and three SCARP graduate students are developing the strategy, which is based on extensive research and consultation.
 When complete in March or April of 2017, the City will apply to be officially recognized as an Age-Friendly British Columbia community.